viromedia/virocore/ARBlackPanther/README.md

 # ViroCore BlackPanther Demo (AR)

-This activity demonstrates tracking a Viro Image Tracker that represents a Black Panther Poster.
-Once the poster is found, a 3D Black Panther Model is then placed at the location of the poster and animated to jump out of it.
+This activity demonstrates using an ARImageTarget.
+The ARImageTarget in this example is of a Black Panther poster.
+Once the poster is found, a 3D Black Panther model is placed at the foot of the poster and animated to jump out of it.

 <img src="https://github.com/viromedia/virocore/blob/master/ARBlackPanther/viro_black_panther_marker_demo.gif">

 ## Example Screenshot
-Here is a screenshot of BlackPanther (after jumping out of the poster) to face a fight-off with Orange Knight!
+Here is a screenshot of the Black Panther (after jumping out of the poster) to face a fight-off with Orange Knight!

 <img src="https://github.com/viromedia/virocore/blob/master/ARBlackPanther/sample_screenshot.png" width="30%">

 ## Image Used for Tracking
-Note that for this Demo, we use the follow image below for tracking purposes.
-Please feel free to print out an A4 size version of the image to be used in this demo:
+Note that for this Demo, we use the following image for tracking purposes.
+For testing you can display the image on your computer, but it's even more fun if you print out an A4 sized version and try the demo out with that.

 <img src="https://github.com/viromedia/virocore/blob/master/ARBlackPanther/app/src/main/assets/logo.jpg">